hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/02e-Multimedia.md

   Is the above code correct?
 (Yes/No)

-  Ans: <br/>
+  Ans: Yes<br/>
-  Explanation:
+  Explanation: This is an extract from a .vtt file.
+We see here a CUE with a text value that contains some HTML markers.
+This is indeed correct: HTML is allowed in subtitles/captions.

 20. Karaoke duo?

   How can we distinguish different voices, to be displayed in different colors, in subtitles/captions (for example, a karaoke duo)?<br/>

   a.
-Use <v nameOfVoice> followed by the text of the subtitle, like in: <v Michel> Hello dear students of this W3Cx course!<br/>
+Use `<v nameOfVoice>` followed by the text of the subtitle, like in: `<v Michel>` Hello dear students of this W3Cx course!<br/>
   a.
-Use <voice nameOfVoice> followed by the text of the subtitle, like in <voice Michel> Hello dear students of this W3Cx course!<br/>
+Use `<voice nameOfVoice>` followed by the text of the subtitle, like in `<voice Michel>` Hello dear students of this W3Cx course!<br/>

-  Ans: <br/>
+  Ans: a<br/>
+  Explanation: Using the `<v>` tag, you can distinguish different voices that should be displayed in different colors (depending on the HTML5 video player implementation).

+21. Chapters

+  Which of these statements are true about chapters: (3 correct answers)

+  a.
+Chapters are defined with `<track kind="chapters" .../>`<br/>
+  b.
+Some enhanced players support chapters<br/>
+  c.
+Chapters are supported by all major browsers natively, without the need to use an enhanced player such as the ones presented in the course<br/>
+  d.
+Chapters use a particular syntax and are declared in files with the .chapters suffix<br/>
+  e.
+Chapters are defined in .vtt files<br/>

+  Ans: <span style="color: magenta;">abe</span>, xace<br/>
   Explanation:
+    + Chapters are defined in track elements with a `kind="chapters"` attribute.
+Each chapter is a CUE with starting and ending times, and a text for its description.
+Optionally, each chapter can have an ID.
+    + As of 2015, no native implementation of the video element supports chapters.
+You will need to use one of the enhanced players presented in the course.